Mike Basinger, AICP

 Lesli joined the city’s economic development team in 2017 and brings more than 20 years of experience in public affairs, community relations and customer service.
 Her experience is primarily in the education and government sectors, including recent work for state government in Montana and Oregon.
 She holds a bachelor’s in journalism and a master’s in public administration.
 When the work day ends, Lesli enjoys gardening, spending time on the water with her family – either paddle boarding or kayaking – and spoiling her yellow lab, Mia.

 With a Bachelor’s Degree in Multidisciplinary Studies from Western Washington University, Taylor brings a level of freshness to our Economic Development Team.
 Throughout her years at WWU she focused her studies in Psychology, Communication Studies and Sports Management.
 While earning her BA, Taylor played volleyball for the Vikings, making it to the NCAA Tournament for three consecutive years.
-Her ability to work well with a team and her solid work ethic makes her the perfect fit in our Economic Development Department.
+Her ability to work well with a team and her solid work ethic makes her the perfect fit in our Economic Development Division.

 When she’s not hard at work for the City, Taylor enjoys spending time with her family and staying active.
 She appreciates watching the sun go down, spending time by the water, and going for long runs.
 Friends find that she is always up for an adventure and exploring any chance she gets.